 What’s more, it has to be green tea not black tea, not caffeine.

+Green tea can stabilize blood sugar.
 Anyone with diabetes knows that keeping your blood sugar levels stable is essential to health.
 Even those without diabetes can benefit from the effects on blood sugar levels that green tea can impart.

 It may even lower blood sugar, according some scientists.
 Again, it’s the catechins that do the magic.
 They have been shown in clinical studies to lower the postprandial blood glucose in human subjects (14).

+Green tea extract is an excellent weight loss supplement.
 Until recently, doctors cited green tea as a weight loss aid only because it made a great substitute for drinking sugary soda.
 But now, evidence is appearing that green tea may actually take a more proactive role when it comes to helping you drop pounds.

 A Penn State study (12) put some fat mice on a 16-week diet of green tea and exercise.
 They found that inclusion of green tea in the diet reduced body mass by 27.1%.
 The mice also lost abdominal fat at a rate of 36.6%.